The secrets of integrating design into the Agile process.

 According to Agile software design, you have to pick up interactive prototypes over static mockups or wireframes.
 Prototyping is crucial because it allows testing your concept and proves that it works correctly as well as simplifies design handoff.

-6. Learn designers to code
+6. Teach designers to code

 Design can not be separated from programming as it can be risky and not all their concepts can be technically feasible.
 Designers with coding skills evaluate a solution from a development and design perspective.